-The Victor J. Papanek Lecture takes place at the University of Applied Arts Vienna, Austria, in honour of the Viennese-born design thinker and critic Victor J. Papanek (1923–1998).
+The biennial Papanek Lecture takes place at the University of Applied Arts Vienna, Austria, in honour of the Viennese-born design thinker and critic Victor J. Papanek (1923–1998).

 Papanek’s design criticism combined acute analysis with populist tone, generating a unique form of polemic informing a generation of designers and thinkers striving to incorporate human factors into the making of the material world.
 His body of work, made available worldwide through his enthusiastic dissemination, continues to inform a new generation of practitioners and policy makers keen to adopt alternative, and transdisciplinary, approaches to design.

-The Victor J. Papanek Lecture is free and open to the general public.
+The Papanek Lecture is free and open to the general public.

 Felicity D. Scott